am610/Firecrown_wrapper_TD/README.md

 	  ##END_YAML

 Launch the job : `submit_batch_jobs.sh test.yaml`

-         *** in NERSC Perlmutter, a starter kit is available with example inputs in :
+*** In NERSC Perlmutter, a starter kit is available with example inputs in :
 	 `$starter`